Hide page

 Individual emotional and practical support and advice via a dedicated specialist caseworker.

-Group support for women
+Group support for adults

 SWACA’s own seven-week programme, The Mirror Project, helps to improve confidence and self-esteem with peer support.